magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 {% endhighlight %}

-Here we should recall [Step 3][], where the initial test case was created.
  So, page classes must be used in a test case class:

 {% highlight php startinline=1 %}